isachenko-andrii/isachenko-andrii/portfolio.md

 **📋 Description:** This project focuses on a comprehensive analysis of the Brazilian Olist e-commerce dataset.
 The goal is to optimize inventory management and sales strategy by performing ABC/XYZ analysis.
 This allows the business to identify high-profit "star" products, detect "dead stock" in category C, and understand the stability of demand for effective procurement planning.
 **🔧 Tools:** Microsoft Excel, Google Sheets
 ___

+  ## Projects completed during studies at the IT School "GoIT"

 **Coming soon** . . .